 Please note that any fraudulent documents pertaining to the relationship of your dependent status will result in immediate termination and all tuition remission received will be owed to Hofstra University.

 All full-time students are required to complete the Free Application for Federal Student Aid (FAFSA) and the Tuition Assistance Program (TAP) forms on-line at http://www.fafsa.ed.gov/ and http://www.tapweb.org/totw/.
-For further information regarding FAFSA and TAP applications please contact the Financial Aid Department at 463-6677.
+For further information regarding FAFSA and TAP applications please contact Student Financial Services at 463-6677.
 The TAP awarded is applied as a credit against tuition remission.
+Please note that any Hofstra Grants or Federal Funds (including Federal Work Study) may be adjusted when tuition remission is applied.

 If an employee resigns or is released during a semester, the course(s) that the employee, spouse or same sex domestic partner or dependent child is taking may be dropped without tuition remission charge.
 If the employee, spouse or same sex domestic partner or dependent child elects to continue the course(s) after the employee separates from the University, their tuition remission will be prorated for the balance of the semester.